matrix-org/matrix-spec-proposals/proposals/2409-appservice-edus.md

 ```

 The reason for a new key rather than bundling the events into `events` is that
-existing appservices may mistake them for PDUs and could cause undefined behaviour.
+existing appservices may mistake them for PDUs and might behave erratically.
 While `events` may now be a somewhat misleading name, this is an acceptable tradeoff.

 Note that the EDU is otherwise formatted as it would for client-server API transport.